csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 on board with this grouping methodology, and any new hires will also need teaching.
 It’s another hurdle; a small one, but definitely _another_.

+## JavaScript

+As [Todd Motto](https://twitter.com/toddmotto) pointed out over Twitter, this method may have some impact on JavaScript interacting with your classes.
+I only ever bind onto `.js-*` classes, so these would typically never get grouped, but you may hit problems elsewhere.
+Again, your mileage may vary.

 ## To use, or not to use?

 This is entirely up to you.
 I’ve been using it on all builds recently, and I’m